 For the Crumble

-- Sprinkle topping on top of fruit making sure things are spread evenly.
+- Transfer the crumble topping on top of the berries, making sure that it’s evenly spread out.

 - Place crumble into the oven and bake at 375ºF for 30 minutes.
 Remove from oven, cover with tin foil.
 Then, place back into the oven and continue baking for 15 more minutes.

 - Let cool for 10 minutes before serving.